 We have witnessed an increase in the onslaught of institutional and individual prejudice against American Muslims in 2017.
-CAIR’s 2018 civil rights report, Targeted, presents the data on, effect of, and legal pushback against anti-Muslim bias in the United States.
+This report presents the data on, impact of, and legal pushback against anti-Muslim bias in the United States.

 CAIR recorded a 17 percent increase in anti-Muslim bias incidents nationwide in 2017 over 2016.
 This was accompanied by a 15 percent increase in hate crimes targeting American Muslims, including children, youth, and families, over the same period.

 Of particular alarm is the fact that federal government agencies instigated 35 percent of all anti-Muslim bias incidents recorded in 2017.
 This represents an almost unprecedented level of government hostility toward a religious minority within the United States, and is counter to the American value of religious freedom.

 Following the executive order barring the entry of individuals from several Muslim-majority countries into the U.S., the first version of which was signed on January 27, 2017, CAIR received a deluge of cases.
 Over the course of the year, CAIR recorded 464 incidents pertaining to the unconstitutional Muslim Ban.
 That is a staggering 18 percent of the total number of anti-Muslim bias incidents documented in 2017.

 Overall, the top five types of abuse were: